luciopaiva/heapify/README.md

 ### pop()

 Removes the smallest priority item from the queue, returning its key.
 Returns `undefined` if the queue is empty.

+Note that Heapify's heap implementation is not [stable](https://ece.uwaterloo.ca/~dwharder/aads/Projects/4/Stable_binary_heap/#:~:text=A%20heap%20is%20said%20to,were%20placed%20into%20the%20heap.).
+If multiple keys have the same priority, there are no guarantees about the order in which they will be popped.

 Example: